sasiqwerty/fv-notes/source-files/basics/adr-ade.md

 Thus, the three terms should be applied in the following contexts: Use Adverse drug reaction to mean that it is now generally accepted that drug x may cause effect y rather than in relation to individual cases.
 Qualify the term with 'possible' if there is doubt.

+## Nature and Mechanism of Adverse drug reactions

+The adverse effects of medicines usually mimic diseases or syndromes that occur naturally and have a variety of non‐drug potential causes (e.g. hepatitis or aplastic anaemia).
+As a general rule, considering other potential causes is an important part of the assessment of a potential adverse effect.
+However, there are a few unique syndromes that, as far as we yet know, seem to be caused only by specific drugs.

+Particularly at the time they are first identified, the mechanism of many ADRs is unknown or incompletely understood.

+Understanding genetic predispositions is likely to be an important factor in determining how we might prevent ADRs in the future.

+In broad terms, there are at least four mechanisms for ADRs:
+- Exaggerated therapeutic response at the target site
+- Desired pharmacological effect at another site
+- Additional (secondary) pharmacological actions
+- Triggering an immunological response